musaprog/gonio-imsoft/README.md

   has to be ran with Python 2 and rest of the software with Python 3.

-1) It only works on Windows.
-This is because of using nidaqmx and msvcrt modules.
+1) Some parts only work on Windows (nidaqmx and msvcrt modules)

 ## How to install